DTU-Byg/11034/A1__Dashboard/readme.md

 https://www.buildingsmart.org/standards/bsi-standards/industry-foundation-classes/

+we will walk around the class to help you with this. it takes awhile to get your head around it...

 ## 4) Add a sheet to the work book you have generated, then use data from the other sheets to provide a dashboard of the building.

 What you choose to represent in your dashboard is up to you. but you could consider trying to represent: